-The header code is where certain widgets or codes are input for your search engine optimization, such as the Google Webmaster Rools verification meta tag.
+The header code is where certain widgets or codes are input for your search engine optimization, such as the Google Webmaster Tools verification meta tag.

 Hide Site from Search Engines

-This is an option you can toggle on or off to determine if your site will be indexed by search engines.
-When it’s grey, this means your sites will be indexed and ranked on search engines.
+This is an option you can toggle on or off to determine if search engines will index your site.
+When it's grey, this means your sites will be indexed and ranked on search engines.
 When it is activated, it will hide your website from being scanned by search engines.